Iqra171/Movie_Recommendation_System/README.md

 # Interactive Explainable Recommender System — MovieLens

-**HESTIA Lab · Human-in-the-Loop & Explainable AI · MS Computer Science Research Prototype**
+**Human-in-the-Loop & Explainable AI · MS Computer Science Research Prototype**

 ---

 ## System Description

 This is an interactive, explainable movie recommender system built on the MovieLens dataset (Harper & Konstan, 2015) as a research prototype for the HESTIA Lab.
-The system demonstrates two core concepts in recommender system research: (1) **cold start mitigation** via genre chip selection and mood-tagged movie seeding, and (2) **honest, mode-aware explainability** that switches between content-based and collaborative filtering explanations based on the actual algorithm in use.
+The system demonstrates two core concepts in recommender system research: (1) **cold start mitigation** via genre chip selection, and (2) **honest, mode-aware explainability** that switches between content-based and collaborative filtering explanations based on the actual algorithm in use.
 The backend runs entirely as static JSON served by Next.js on Vercel — the SVD model is trained offline with scikit-surprise and all predictions are pre-computed and serialized, eliminating Python runtime dependencies in production.
 Users interact through a three-step onboarding wizard, see explanations for every recommendation, and can provide explicit feedback ("Not interested", "More like this") that re-ranks results in real time without a page reload.

 ---